 Is it a bubble?

 Speculation over a crypto-bubble is endless.
 Multiple experts have voiced their concerns over cryptocurrencies’ long-term viability.
-JPMorgan Chase CEO Jamie Dimon famously called bitcoin a “fraud” at the end of last year, while Yale’s Nobel Prize-winning economist Robert Shiller said that “none of this is new”, comparing cryptocurrencies to previous unsuccessful monetary experiments.
-Dimon, however, has since softened his rhetoric, stating that “blockchain is real”, and that he is “open-minded” about cryptocurrencies in a January Fox interview.
+JPMorgan Chase CEO Jamie Dimon famously called bitcoin a “fraud”, while Yale’s Nobel Prize-winning economist Robert Shiller said that “none of this is new,” comparing cryptocurrencies to previous unsuccessful monetary experiments.
+Dimon, however, has since softened his rhetoric, stating that “blockchain is real,” and that he is “open-minded” about cryptocurrencies.
 Several months later, JP hired Oliver Harris, the bank’s 29-year old fintech head, to spearhead its crypto-assets strategy.
 While skeptics are finding it harder to dismiss digital currencies, and institutional investors are warming up towards crypto, there is still the possibility that this could be a bubble.
 Shiller’s warnings about the housing and dot-com bubbles turned out to be valid, so it may be worth asking yourself whether you want to be in the crypto market long-term.

 As a first-time investor in any cryptocurrency, you need to consider the volatility of the market.
-One look at bitcoin’s price over the past 6 months is indicative of the potential risk involved - the currency opened the year at around $13300, gradually halving in value to around $6600 in July.
+One look at Bitcoin’s price over the past 6 months is indicative of the potential risk involved.
 Market dynamics are changing weekly, as millions of participants join in, and any investment could evaporate through devaluation or cybercrime.

 The legal status of cryptocurrencies is still up in the air - while the majority of countries haven’t outlawed crypto outright, its status as a currency (or commodity) has different regulatory implications.
 Depending on the jurisdiction, potential cryptocurrency investors could be liable to pay capital gains tax and/or VAT.